unifio/terraform-aws-asg/README.md

 Requirements
 ----------------------

-- Terraform 0.6.0 or newer
+- Terraform 0.6.4 or newer
 - AWS provider

 Module Inputs
 ----------------------

-- `app_label` - Tag used in resource naming (i.e. ops).
+- `stack_item_label` - Tag used in resource naming (i.e. ops).
-- `app_name` - Additional tag used in resource naming.
+- `stack_item_fullname` - Additional tag used in resource naming.
+- `region` - EC2 region to be utilized.
 - `vpc_id` - ID of the target VPC.
 - `subnets` - List of available VPC subnets.
 - `ami` - Pre-baked AMI.
 - `instance_type` - EC2 instance type to be utilized.
+- `instance_profile` - EC2 instance profile to be utilized.
 - `key_name` - SSH key pair to be deployed to instances.
 - `enable_monitoring` - Flag to enable detailed monitoring.
 Defaults to 'true'.
 - `ebs_optimized` - Flag to enable EBS optimization.
 Defaults to 'true'.